shinhyungyang/moobench/README.md

-# The MooBench Monitoring Overhead Micro-Benchmark
+# The MooBench Observability Overhead Micro-Benchmark

-The MooBench micro-benchmarks can be used to quantify the performance overhead caused by monitoring framework components and different monitoring frameworks.
+The MooBench micro-benchmarks can be used to quantify the performance overhead caused by observability framework components and different observability frameworks.
+Observability is achieved through its three pillars:
+- Logs, i.e., timestamped information about system events,
+- Metrics, i.e., numerical measurements of system behaviour, and
+- Traces, i.e., representations of request, transaction or operation executions.
+MooBench can measure the overhead that is created by obtaining any of these three pillars of observability from program execution.

 Continuous measurement results are available here:
 * Kiel University Server (Intel Xeon CPU E5620 @ 2.40 GHz, Debian 12): https://kieker-monitoring.net/performance-benchmarks/